BGAcademy23/btk-cli/docs/materials.md

 ## Exercise

 Add the other diamond blast hit file in `./precomputed/diamond/glClaSqua9.diamond.reference_proteomes.out`.
 Hint: change the `blobtools add --hits` command above by changing the input filename, and also change the taxrule to `--taxrule bestsumorder_blastx`.
-If you don't change the taxrule name, blobtools will assume you are referring to the same
+If you don't change the taxrule name, blobtools will assume you are referring to the same field, and will not overwrite it.

 ??? note "Solution"
     ```